bkconrad/screeps-grafana/README.md

 ```
 All values on the `Memory.stats` object are forwarded to Grafana verbatim.

+## Adding Grafana plugins
+Just run
+`docker-compose exec grafana grafana-cli plugins install grafana-clock-panel`
+to install the plugins, then
+`docker-compose restart grafana`
+to apply.
+Refresh your browser and voila!

 ## License

 This software is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more information.